-Overall, the Grace Place for Children and Families (Elementary School) 21st CCLC Program has fully implemented the project-based learning plans, academic enrichment, and personal enrichment activities proposed in the approved grant application.
+Overall, the Grace Place (High School) 21st CCLC Program has fully implemented the project-based learning plans, academic enrichment, and personal enrichment activities proposed in the approved grant application.
 Grace Place for Children and Families progressed towards all program objectives that could be assessed during the program year, as based on the objective-rating system developed by the Florida Department of Education.
-More specifically, the Grace Place for Children and Families (Elementary School) 21st CCLC program met or exceeded the proposed benchmarks in six out of nine objectives (66.7%) and made significant progress or approached the benchmark in three objectives (33.3%).
+More specifically, the Grace Place (High School) 21st CCLC program met or exceeded the proposed benchmarks in seven out of eight objectives (87.5%).
 Because of the unique challenges associated with developing a strong and diverse 21st CCLC program, results presented in this summative report should be viewed as reflecting a "work in progress" for the current program year, rather than a final outcome.
 It is believed that the findings and recommendations within this report will help guide the future efforts of Grace Place for Children and Families toward enhancing the program and furthering progress towards stated goals and objectives.
-Within the model of continuous program improvement, several recommendations for further enhancing the Grace Place for Children and Families (Elementary School) 21st CCLC program are provided.
+Within the model of continuous program improvement, several recommendations for further enhancing the Grace Place (High School) 21st CCLC program are provided.
 These are not considered "weaknesses," as the program is already focused on addressing many of these challenges and/or implementing these recommendations.
 Rather, this section serves to document 'growth edges,' or those areas where the program is planning or should plan to focus additional attention during the next operational year.